nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 #### Slug

-The slug is used to create the URL endpoint for the custom field and is also used as the key in the custom field dictionary.
+The slug is used to create the URL endpoint for the custom field and is also used as the key in the underlying custom field data dictionary.
 This is automatically created from the label if not supplied.
 The default value should be sufficient for most deployments.

 #### Type